 Typography is a way of communication with users.
 Visual performance and readability of copy in digital products have the great impact on user experience.
 One of guru graphic designers, Hoon Kim, once said: “Typographic design is visible as well as audible.
 If you have a great scenario, now it is time to cast good actors.”
 Typography can become a voice of design.
 Appropriate typography speaks for itself setting the right mood and transferring a certain message to users.
-Today’s article presents tips which will assist you in creating of effective typography.
+Today’s article presents tips which will assist you in creating effective typography.

 Typographic hierarchy makes things work